 We would always recommend sticking to your manufacturer’s recommendation on the type of oil to be used.

 If you do use semi-synthetic engine oil instead of fully synthetic oil then it is unlikely to cause any drastic or immediate problems.
 However semi-synthetic oil will not offer your engine the same levels of protection to your engine that fully synthetic oil does and may result in reduced engine performance.
 So if fully synthetic oil is recommended then its best to stick to this.

 In contrast, engines requiring semi-synthetic oil often benefit from increased protection and performance if you use fully synthetic oil instead of semi-synthetic oil.

 As a general rule of thumb, we don’t recommend mixing different oils.
 We always recommend using the oil specified by your car manufacturer.
-When you book an interim service with us, we change your oil and always use oil recommended by your manufacturer.
+When you book an interim service with us, we change your oil and always use the oil recommended by your manufacturer.

-However nothing detrimental will occur if you mix synthetic oil with either semi-synthetic or mineral oil.
+However, nothing detrimental will occur if you mix synthetic oil with either semi-synthetic or mineral oil.
 If this was your only option, mixing oils would be better than running out of oil and potentially causing damage to your engine.

 Whilst mixing oil is unlikely to be detrimental it will cause your oil to be compromised and will reduce its ability to perform at its best and it may not last as long as it would have normally.
 Should you choose semi or fully synthetic oil?

 As a general rule, we recommend following your manufacturer specifications regarding which oil to use.
 However it’s worth considering using fully synthetic oil if you are driving a lot of miles, are frequently in start/stop traffic, regularly tow heavy loads or live in a country with extremes of temperature.
 This is because in these circumstances fully synthetic oil is likely to offer more comprehensive protection for your engine and better value for money.